 Anticipatory coping skills like learning how to go Gray Rock can truly save the life of a Narcissistic Abuse victim.
-When efforts are made by an abuse victim or a person coping with a stress condition are ready in advance of a potentially stressful event, people suffering from even the most extreme levels of anxiety and hyper-arousal have a better chance of learning how to overcome, reduce, or tolerate exposure to unpleasant or stressful circumstances without them causing additional long-acting trauma.
+When efforts are made by an abuse victim or a person coping with a stress condition are ready in advance of a potentially stressful event, people suffering from even the most extreme levels of anxiety and hyper-arousal have a better chance of learning how to overcome, reduce, or tolerate exposure to unpleasant or stressful circumstances without them causing or experiencing additional long-acting trauma.

 In the case of some known stress coming (such as coping with hair loss during Cancer Treatment), behavioral management specialists and life coaches can help a person develop a coping strategy.
 This will help them to psychologically and emotionally ameliorate trauma by proactively taking physical steps to validate and deal with their expected condition.

 According to the National Center for Biotechnology Information, “Anticipatory coping is the process of anticipation and preparation for an expected altered appearance.
 By researching options, making deliberate choices, and taking specific actions to determine their appearance without hair, [people] gain a greater sense of control of their changing appearance.”